Nirvi1/vyper2/docs/built-in-functions.rst

     .. note::

-        The EVM only provides access to the most recent 256 blocks.
+        The EVM only provides access to the most 256 blocks.
 This function returns ``EMPTY_BYTES32`` if the block number is greater than or equal to the current block number or more than 256 blocks behind the current block.

     .. code-block:: python